 Because of this danger, employees in a mine must be communicated if there is an emergency.
 The safest way to do so is through radio communication.
 It can be difficult to communicate with mine workers once the mine floods.
 Mine radio systems allow people in the mine to communicate if there is an emergency and allow for routine operations.

 An explosion can cause gases to be released into the air, which would make it difficult for people in the mine to breathe.
 This is where a radio system comes in very handy because signals can be sent over distances far away from where an explosion occurred.

 How Do Mine Radio Systems Work?

-The SMART COM LEAKY SYSTEM is an innovative new design for Mine Radio Systems available in Becker Communications.
+The SMART COM LEAKY SYSTEM is an innovative new design for Mine Radio Systems available at Becker Wholesale Mine Supply.
 It utilizes a combination of analog, electronic, and digital technologies.
 These components work together to produce a system that finds mines in harsh environments at early stages, reliably clears mines, survives adversarial environments, and provides information about the mine.
+Contact us now!